 $ sort -u lsl.txt lsla.txt

-Notice that duplicates has been omitted from the output.
-Also, you can write the output to a new file by redirecting the output to a file.
+Notice that duplicates have been omitted from the output.
+Additionally, you can save the output to a new file by redirecting it.

 14. Sorting Output by Multiple Fields Using Custom Delimiter

 The following command combines the ‘ls‘ and ‘sort‘ commands to list the contents of the user’s home directory in long format and then it pipes the directory listing to the ‘sort‘ command, which sorts the output based on specific columns and fields.

 ls -l /home/$USER | sort -t "," -nk2,5 -k9

 -t ","– specifies that a comma